Nairobi: Literature and film

 Kwani? is Kenya's first literary journal and was established by writers living in Nairobi.
 Nairobi's publishing houses have also produced the works of some of Kenya's authors, including Ngũgĩ wa Thiong'o and Meja Mwangi who were part of post-colonial writing.

 Many film makers also practice their craft out of Nairobi.
 Film-making is still young in the country, but people like producer Njeri Karago and director Judy Kibinge are paving the way for others.

 Perhaps the most famous book and film set in Nairobi is Out of Africa.
 The book was written by Karen Blixen, whose pseudonym was Isak Dinesen, and it is her account of living in Kenya.
 Karen Blixen lived in the Nairobi area from 1917 to 1931.
 The neighbourhood in which she lived, Karen, is named after her.

 In 1985, Out of Africa was made into a film, directed by Sydney Pollack.
 The film won 28 awards, including seven Academy Awards.
 The popularity of the film prompted the opening of Nairobi's Karen Blixen Museum.

-Nairobi is also the setting of many of the novels of Ngũgĩ wa Thiong'o, Kenya's foremost writer.
+Nairobi is the setting of many of the novels of Ngũgĩ wa Thiong'o, Kenya's foremost writer.

 Nairobi has been the set of several other American and British films.
 The most recent of these was The Constant Gardener (2005), a large part of which was filmed in the city.
 The story revolves around a British diplomat in Nairobi whose wife is murdered in northern Kenya.
 Much of the filming was in the Kibera slum.

 Among the latest Kenyan actors in Hollywood who identify with Nairobi is Lupita Nyong'o.
 Lupita received an Oscar award for best supporting actress in her role as Patsy in the film 12 Years a Slave during the 86th Academy Awards at the Dolby theatre in Los Angeles.
 Lupita is the daughter of Kenyan politician Peter Anyang' Nyong'o.

 Most new Hollywood films are nowadays screened at Nairobi's cinemas.
 Up until the early 1990s, there were only a few film theatres and the repertoire was limited.
 There are also two drive-in cinemas in Nairobi.

 In 2015 and 2016, Nairobi was the focus point for the American television series Sense8 which shot its first and second seasons partly in the city.
-The TV series has high reviews in The Internet Movie Database (IMDB).
+The TV series has high reviews in The Internet Movie Database (IMDb).

-In 2015 Nairobi was also featured in the British thriller film Eye in the Sky, which is a story about a lieutenant general and a colonel who faced political opposition after ordering a drone missile strike to take out a group of suicide bombers in Nairobi.
+In 2015 Nairobi was featured in the British thriller film Eye in the Sky, which is a story about a lieutenant general and a colonel who faced political opposition after ordering a drone missile strike to take out a group of suicide bombers in Nairobi.

 In 2017, the name "Nairobi" was taken as a code-name by a female main character in the famous Spanish TV series Money Heist.